shrutij11/YelpCamp/README.md

 # YelpCamp
 > A Node.js web application from Colt Steele's Yelp Camp project.
 YelpCamp is a web Application in which users can add and find campgrounds and review them.
 It also has a clustered map where location of campgrounds are displayed.
-This website is seured using helmet.
+This website is secured using helmet.

 ## Live Demo